What are arteriovenous malformations?

 Why rely on Washington University experts to treat your arteriovenous malformation?

-Washington University cerebrovascular surgeons work as part of a multidisciplinary team to offer treatment for arteriovenous malformations (AVMs) at the Barnes-Jewish Hospital Stroke and Cerebrovascular Center.
+Washington University cerebrovascular surgeons, who specialize in endovascular treatment and open arteriovenous malformations (AVMs) resection, work as part of a multidisciplinary team to offer treatment for AVMs at the Barnes-Jewish Hospital Stroke and Cerebrovascular Center.

 The Center is among the most experienced in managing brain vascular malformations and receives physician referrals from across the country.
 Along with cerebrovascular surgeons, other physician members of the treatment team include neurologists who specialize in interventional radiology, critical care and neuro-rehabilitation neurologists, and radiation oncologists, who perform Gamma Knife® Radiosurgery.
 They also offer: